April Landscape, Lawn & Garden Tips - Zone 8

 Don't know your zone?
 Find USDA Zone here

 HOORAY FOR SPRING!
-It's April and here in the South this means the up and down weather of March is usually gone by now and warmer temperatures have set in.
-This means it's time to plant...anything and everything.
-Warm season lawns are greening up and begging for food.
-Most early pruning has been done by now, except for spring flowering shrubs which should be pruned after flowers have faded.
-Weeds could be a problem this month if you forgot to put down weed preventers in February or March.
+It's April and here in the South and this means the roller coaster ride of up and down March weather is usually gone by now and warmer temperatures have set in.
+This means it's time to plant...anything and everything, including annual flowers and vegetable gardens.
+That beings said, before planting annual flowers or veggie plants make sure to check your local 10 or 15 day forecast for any temperatures below 40.
+If you see any temperatures below 40 wait at least another week or until forecasts show only above 40 temperatures.
+In April, warm season lawns are greening up and begging for food.
+Most early pruning has been done by now, except for spring flowering shrubs, such as Azaleas, which should be pruned after flowers have faded.
+If you forgot to put down weed preventers in February or March, weeds could be a problem in lawns and landscape beds this month.

 Fertilization & Feeding Tips

-Click here to see the D-I-Y Lawn Care Programs provided by our nursery: Wilson Bros.
+Click here to see the D-I-Y Lawn Care Programs provided by the nursery and garden center I co-manage: Wilson Bros.
 Nursery

 • If necessary, broadcast lime over Fescue, Bermuda, and Zoysia lawns.
 Lime is not a fertilizer, however, you may notice after applying it that your lawn greens up quickly.
 This is due to the correction of the pH, which can unlock plants roots to absorb previously applied fertilizers.
 If you've never applied lime to your lawn, a one-time application of 40 lbs pellitized lime per 500-1,000 sq. ft. or 1 bag of Green 'N Grow Lime lime per 5,000 sq. ft. usually corrects soil pH to a level sufficient for these grasses to thrive.
-Soil pH testing kits available at most local nursery and garden centers.
+Soil pH testing kits available at most local nursery and garden centers or you can buy a soil testing kit online here.
 Your local cooperative extension service may also provide soil testing services.
 Typically, the more clay and organic content in your soil, the more lime you will need to correct the pH.
 Sandy soils usually require less lime, if any.

-• Fertilize perennial plants that are emerging from dormancy - Use a flower food to fertilizer perennials that are just now starting to pop up after winter.
+• Fertilize perennial plants that are emerging from dormancy - Use a complete flower food (containing N-P-K) to fertilizer perennials that are just now starting to pop up after winter.
 Follow instructions for application rates and methods on package label.

 SEE: How To Fertilize Perennials